Use this step by step guide to get started with the Cecil platform.

 print(planet_data_request)

-Create reprojections for your datasets and let Cecil take care of all data preparation using your preferred CRS and spatial resolution.
+Create reprojections for your datasets and let Cecil prepare all data using your preferred coordinate reference system (CRS) and spatial resolution.
 In this example, a resolution of 0.00025 degrees represents 27.8 metres at the equator.
 Learn more about reprojections in the SDK documentation.
+This step runs in the background and the processing time depends on the size of the dataset being reprojected.
+You can use the get_reprojection() function to get progress updates.
+Once the reprojection status is completed, you can move into the next step.

 import cecil